 To be eligible for FLSA protections, particularly as it pertains to overtime and minimum wage requirements, employees must meet the criteria of one of two primary forms of coverage:

 Enterprise coverage covers all workers employed by companies that earn at least $500,000 annually and have at least two employees.
 This coverage also extends to workers employed by schools, government agencies, hospitals, and other businesses that provide nursing or medical care for residents.

 Individual coverage protects nearly all other workers, specifically protecting individual workers who are “engaged in commerce or in the production of goods for commerce.”

 Examples of workers who are typically protected under individual coverage:

 - domestic service workers (e.g. cooks, full-time babysitters, housekeepers who make at least $1,700 from their domestic work in a calendar year)

 Although employers are required to adhere to these federal wage and overtime provisions, many instances of wage theft and labor violations still occur in the U.S. each year, often impacting employees in vulnerable or low-wage occupations.

 The FLSA also provides protection from retaliation by employers.
 This means an employer may not retaliate against an employee if they are taking an action that protects their rights as an employee.

 Actions which are protected by the FLSA include:

-- filing a complaint or legal claim against an employer
+- filing a complaint or legal claim against an employer for violating the FLSA